mozioinc/mobile-sdk-ios-legacy/README.md

-# mobile-sdk-ios
+# Mozio Mobile SDK for iOS

-The iOS SDK CocoaPod.
+Check our integration guide at: https://developer.mozio.com/mobile-sdk